We've launched our consultation on the future of midwifery.

 Through our collaboration with such a wide range of groups and individuals, we’re developing draft standards of proficiency.
-At its meeting in November 2018, our Council approved a public consultation on these draft standards which will be launched in February 2019.
+At its meeting in November 2018, our Council approved a public consultation on these draft standards to be launched 12 February 2019.

 During the public consultation, we’ll be holding events across the country as well as a series of webinars and Twitter chats to hear your views.